harryho/blog-hugo/content/coding/db-sql/mysql-note-2.md

 +++
-title = "MySql Note - 1"
+title = "MySql Note - 2"
-description="Introduction of SQL for MySql"
+description="Introduction of SQL for MySql: DDL - Data Definition Language"
 +++

-> MySQL is the world's most popular open source database.
-Whether you are a fast growing web property, technology ISV or large enterprise, MySQL can cost-effectively help you deliver high performance, scalable database applications.
+> As one of most popular open source databases, MySql is mainly used as data storage, aka database.
+To store the data into MySql server, we need to use SQL - Structural Query Language.
+But before we store the data to MySql, we need to define the schema which tells MySql how to organize the data in the proper manner.
+To define the schema, there is a special set of SQL, which we call it DDL - Data Definition Language, such as, CREATE, DROP, ALTER, etc.

 ### Create a new database